kiba/Writings/for_science/chp20_team_rwby.md

 ***

-She didn't know how long she been in the restroom, but it felt long enough.
+Blake didn't know how long she been in the restroom, but it felt long enough.
 She creaked the door open slightly.

 Ruby Rose was staring at the restroom door, not touching her tea at all.
 Meanwhile, Archer stared at nothing as he poured himself another cup of tea.

-The door became more wide open.
+The door opened a little bit more.n

 "Ah, you finally come out.
 Want to have some tea?
 Want to talk about it?"

 "Where's Weiss?"
 Blake inquired.

 "Your friend is outside with Yang," Archer answered.
-"We agreed for now that she won't come inside if you don't want her to, for now, and we don't have to talk about the fight if you don't want to.
-Though it would ruin my dinner plans for team RWBY."
+"We agreed for now that she won't come inside if you don't want her to and we don't have to talk about the fight if you don't want to.
+Though it would ruin my dinner plans.
+We would bought all that food for nothing."

 Blake grabbed a cup of tea before speaking, "I don't agree with the White Fang, but I didn't know that Weiss Schnee hated faunus."